What is a Harmonized Standard?

-A harmonised standard "is a European standard elaborated on the basis of a request from the European Commission to a recognised European Standards Organisation (CEN, CENELEC or ETSI) to develop a European standard that provides solutions for compliance with a legal provision.
-Such a request provides guidelines which requested standards must respect to meet the essential requirements or other provisions of relevant European Union harmonisation legislation.
+A harmonized standard "is a European standard elaborated on the basis of a request from the European Commission to a recognized European Standards Organisation (CEN, CENELEC or ETSI) to develop a European standard that provides solutions for compliance with a legal provision.
+Such a request provides guidelines which requested standards must respect to meet the essential requirements or other provisions of relevant European Union harmonization legislation.

-Compliance with harmonised standards provides a presumption of conformity with the corresponding requirements of harmonisation legislation.
+Compliance with harmonized standards provides a presumption of conformity with the corresponding requirements of harmonization legislation.
 Manufacturers, other economic operators or conformity assessment bodies can use harmonised standards to demonstrate that products, services or processes comply with relevant EU legislation."

 List of Harmonised Standards

 Please click on 'Subject (short title of directive)' to view the list of titles and references of harmonised standards under the directive.

 What are the CEN and CENELEC Products?